Fapla International Cricket Ground

+The New Fapla International Cricket Stadium in Nepal, featured in a 3D animation, will have a capacity of 50,000 spectators, making it the joint 10th biggest stadium in the world by seating capacity.

 History

 The brighter its future seems the darker was its past.
 It was part of a forest and was used by the local people as a free space to graze their cattle limiting its identity to a wasted pasture.
 A few kids would turn up now and then to play football albeit it was no sports venue.
 But with inception of Nepal Premier League, Fapla has now grabbed a new level of popularity throughout the nation.

 Before Fapla, every cricket tournament in Dhangadhi was played in Dhangadi Rangashala.
 But the Rangashala was built into a football stadium for 6th national games.
 So cricket in Dhangadhi was shifted to Zonal Police Ground.
 Zonal Police Ground is in the heart of Dhangadhi] and although was easier for the spectators to come there and watch the game but the ground, being in police territory-the permission to host tournaments did not come easy.

 It was those times when had just won WCL-4 and with Nepal's success in ACC tournaments more people in Dhangadi got involved with cricket.
 Consequently, more tournaments were being hosted.
 And till today there is always a cricket tournament going on in Dhanghadi.
 Zonal Police being the only ground back then was thus mostly occupied.

 Last year Dhangadhi Cricket Academy in its very first year of establishment set eye on starting a cricket league.
 It faced the same problem as many cricket tournaments face in Dhanghadi-unavailability of cricket ground.
 Subash Shahi then put forward an idea as developing Fapla as a cricket venue and in future upgrade with facilities of international standard.
 Fapla was approved for the first edition of Dhangadi Cricket League.

 “The condition of this place was miserable then” Shahi remembers the dusty ground in which first edition of DCA was played.
 “I saw a dream of international matches being played here and invested my personal money in its construction”, he explained.
 Right now Fapla is not just lusty green turf but also getting concrete parfaits for spectators.